Nuvalence/java-docker-workshop/workshops/arch-evol-2/README.md

 4. For the number of tasks, enter 2
 5. Click the edit button on the Security Group
 6. Add a rule to allow custom tcp on port 4567 from anywhere
-7. Enable load balancing and select the application load balance you created in the previous steps
+7. Enable load balancing and select the application load balancer you created in the previous steps
-8. Select the target group you create in the previous steps
+8. Select the target group you created in the previous steps
 9. Uncheck the service discovery check box, and create the service

 ## Attaching policies for S3 and Dynamo Access
 In order for your ECS task to be able to access Dynamo and S3, we need to add a few policies to the task execution role
 1. Attach _AmazonDynamoDBFullAccess_ and _AmazonS3FullAccess_ to the ecsTaskExecution role

-**CHECKPOINT** test the endpoint through the alb to ensure everything is properly configured
+**CHECKPOINT** test the endpoint through the ALB to ensure everything is properly configured
 ```shell
 curl -XPOST http://{ALB hostname}/document -d '{"content":"Hello ECS"}'
 ```